skandermoalla/CSE201-Top5/README.md

 The goal of the user, as a manager, is to make their team progress from league to league, each season, by the performances of their team (wins and losses).

-Finally, before exiting the game, the user can save their progression.
+Finally, before exiting the game, the user can save their progression and come back to it later by resuming the game.